Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The shoe that fits one person pinches another; there is no recipe for living that suits all cases."
+> "If there is a book that you want to read, but it hasn't been written yet, then you must write it."
-> — **Carl Jung**
+> — **Toni Morrison**

 ---